Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, there are cases where there are errors in the information printed on the ID card; at the request of the ID card holder when the information on the ID card changes due to administrative unit arrangement; re-establishing the personal identification number; or when the ID card holder requests.

 During the law-making process, some delegates proposed to remove this provision from the draft.
-The reason was that changing ID cards when rearranging administrative units would be costly; while the resolution on rearranging administrative units clearly stipulates that "types of documents issued by competent authorities to individuals, citizens, and organizations before the rearrangement of administrative units, if not expired according to regulations, will continue to be used".
+The reason is that changing ID cards when rearranging administrative units will be costly; while the resolution on rearranging administrative units clearly stipulates that "types of documents issued by competent authorities to individuals, citizens, and organizations before the rearrangement of administrative units, if not expired according to regulations, will continue to be used".

 Explaining the above content, the National Assembly Standing Committee said that the provisions in the law help the ID card accurately reflect the citizen's information at the time of card use, ensuring the rights and convenience of the cardholder.
 In order to avoid causing trouble, the law clearly states that the issuance and replacement of cards will only be carried out when requested by the people.